Neon sign repair

 a basic check of the transformer by disconnecting the transformer lead wires from the tubes.

 Find the spot where the transformer lead connects.

 the insulation boot is loose slide it away from the glass tube, twisting helps

 (be careful don't twist the glass tube).

-Assuming it isn't loose, you should heat it with a heat gun or blow dryer to
+Assuming it isn't loose, you should cut it.

 Using a very sharp

 knife, cut the insulation tube.
 You MUST NOT push on the glass neon tube unless you

 hand you are about to cut if you slip).

 Now you can